-In conclusion, we can see that the Bible calls Africa using the names Mizraim and Cush interchangeably based on the names used by the Nile Valley Civilization Ancient Egyptians of Kemet.
+In conclusion, we can see that the Bible uses Mizraim and Cush interchangeably based on the names used by the Nile Valley Civilization Ancient Egyptians of Kemet.

 It is likely that the terms Mizraim and Cush when used in the Bible refer to different but closely related parts of the African continent covering the entire Nile Valley Region which included Ancient Egypt all the way down into the Nubian South and parts of the Ancient Ethiopian land of Punt.

 Instead of referring to Africa as one landmass, the Bible divides Africa into two distinct entities: Mizraim and Cush.